 So tell me, how have your buying behaviours changed and what is your current luxury splurge?

 Mine is a Marni sweatshirt, bought during the Net-a-Porter summer sale last month for the coming autumn.

-Designer clothing, a category I wouldn’t have bought 10 years ago too.
+Designer clothing, a category I wouldn’t explore 10 years ago.